TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-11-25-the-single-best-skill-to-master-command-line.md

 ### Oh My Zen shell

-I use this on Ubuntu for the last 8 years (thanks to Michal Svec for helping me with it).
+I've used this on Ubuntu for the last 8 years (thanks to Michal Svec for helping me with it).
 It's a smart shell you can install from here - [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh).

 ## How to Add Aliases?